1998 Balleny Islands earthquake

-The 1998 Balleny Islands earthquake was a very large magnitude 8.1 earthquake which struck a remote area of the Southern Ocean in the afternoon of Wednesday, 25 March 1998.
+In the afternoon of Wednesday 25 March 1998, a very large magnitude 8.1 earthquake struck a remote area of the Southern Ocean.
 Its epicentre was located roughly 450 km north of George V Land and roughly 700 km northwest of the Balleny Islands in Antarctica.
 Due to the remote location of the earthquake, there were no reports of anyone feeling any shaking or any damage being caused.
-The event was a complex intraplate earthquake within the Antarctic Plate.
+The event was a complex intraplate earthquake within the Antarctic plate.
 To date it is the largest recorded earthquake in Antarctica, and is the largest recorded earthquake to have been caused by post-glacial rebound.
 The earthquake occurred in an area which previously had very little seismic activity, and so such a large event was unprecedented in the seismic record.

 Tectonic setting

-Nearby to the Balleny Islands is the Macquarie Triple Junction, where the Antarctic, Australian, and Pacific Plates meet.
+Nearby to the Balleny Islands is the Macquarie triple junction, where the Antarctic, Australian, and Pacific Plates meet.
 This junction lays nearby to the Australia-Pacific pole of rotation, and so stresses are imparted into the interiors of the plates themselves rather than only at the boundaries.

-The boundary between the Antarctic and Australian Plates is divergent.
+The boundary between the Antarctic and Australian plates is divergent.
 At divergent boundaries, the spreading ridges are offset from each other and separated by small sections of transform faulting.
 Fracture zones within the tectonic plates are created as continuations of these transform faults.
 Two of the fracture zones that extend south from the plate boundary are the Carey Fracture Zone (CFZ) and the Gambier Fracture Zone (GFZ).

 Also located in the region is the Antarctic Plate Earthquake Seamount (APES), named after the associated event.
-Within this seamount, there are a series of east-west oriented dead normal faults, in addition to two more faults just to the north of the seamount.
-It is hypothesised that these dead normal faults were created during the initial rifting of the Antarctic and Australian Plates.
+Within this seamount, there are a series of east-west-oriented dead normal faults, in addition to two more faults just to the north of the seamount.
+It is hypothesised that these dead normal faults were created during the initial rifting of the Antarctic and Australian plates.